14th April 2017

 25th March 2017

 The tadpoles in the bridge scrape are now just starting to spread around the pond but are still nestled in the sunniest part of the pond on a protective bed of old spawn.
 The bare soil of the pond banks is busy with solitary bees presumably prospecting for nest sites.
 Bullfinch in wildflower meadow.
 Nuthatches in the orchard.
 Butterflies on the wing in the sunshine.
 At least three peacocks and one brimstone.
+The first common spotted orchid plants are emerging and showing near the ponds and along the ditch towards Coldharbour.
+I counted at least five in a one metre stretch of bank.

 18th March 2017